eQualityTime/projectreal/index.markdown

 We are funded by [Not Equal](https://not-equal.tech/).
 Not-Equal is a UKRI funded network, NetworkPlus, that aims to foster new collaborations in order to create the conditions for digital technology to support social justice, and develop a path for inclusive digital innovation and a fairer future for all in and through the digital economy.

 ## Our Programme
-Each lesson pack includes:
+Each session pack includes:
 * A set of slides presenting the activities we  designed to help young people to recognise and challenge fake news.
 * A short teacher guide with rough timings and materials you may need for the session.

-We recommend that you work through all lessons in the order they are presented as our research evaluated the impact of the project based on following the full programme, but you can of course dip in and out and use sessions which are most important and timely for your students.
+We recommend that you work through all sessions in the order they are presented as our research evaluated the impact of the project based on following the full programme, but you can of course dip in and out and use sessions which are most important and timely for your students.
-Each lesson should last 50 minutes to 1 hour and includes a starter, main activity and closing activity.
+Each session should last 50 minutes to 1 hour and includes a starter, main activity and closing activity.
 All include a short video from an influencer to contextualise learning.
-The lessons are designed for learners aged around 11-13.
+The sessions are designed for learners aged around 11-13.

-### Lessons
+### Sessions
 * [Session 1: Fake News](session1) This session will introduce young people to the topic of fake news and help them develop the skills to recognise fake news.
 * [Session 2: Fake Photos](session2) This session will help young people develop skills in recognising when photos may have been edited, reflect on why people might edit photos and the impact this can have.
 * [Session 3: Fake People](session3) This session will focus on fake news in social media.
 This includes spotting fake accounts, fake news and staying safe online.